lluuiiOfficial/Auto-Mail-Sender/README.md

    3. Enter a name, e.g. Python, and click ‘GENERATE’.
 Note this name has no link to the Python script and it could be anything.
    4. Then you will get a new app password.
 Copy and save the 16-character password without space, e.g. xnwbjmgvjeeevlgc, to use in your Python script.

-### 4. Replace values in the code by your own (your open the code with notepad or other programs)
+### 4. Replace values in the code by your own (you can open the code with notepad or other programs)
    * user -> your email adress
    * app_password -> the password juste created above
    * to -> the reveiver email adress